-If your employer pays you when you are ill, you will continue to pay PRSI.
-Some employers will continue to pay you when you are out of work due to illness as long as you hand over to your employer any Illness Benefit payment you get from the Department of Social Protection.
+If your employer pays you when you are sick, you will continue to pay PRSI.
+Some employers will continue to pay you when you are out of work due to illness provided you hand over to your employer any Illness Benefit payment you get from the DSP.
 In this case, your employer only pays a PRSI contribution on the amount of sick pay minus the amount of Illness Benefit.

-The amount of PRSI both you and your employer pay will depend on your earnings and the social insurance class you are insured under.
-Here is an example for a Class A employee in 2013:
+The amount of PRSI you and your employer pay will depend on your earnings and the social insurance class you are insured under.

 Your employer deducts your PRSI contribution from your wages.
 As an employee who pays PRSI contributions, you are entitled by law to inspect the PRSI record kept by your employer about you.
 You can also get a statement of your record from your employer every three months.